kivikakk/kivikakk.ee/jekyll/_posts/2021-03-15-crosspost.md

 time to introduce one to the other.

 **Content note**: trigger warnings etc. are rarely used.
 Read at your own risk.
-Content is highly personal and often covers developmental issues.
+Content is highly personal and often covers developmental and sexual issues.

 <!--more-->